-If you need to have a caesarean section, it can be scary if you don’t know what you’re in for.
+If you are scheduled to have a caesarean section, it can be scary if you don’t know what you’re in for.

 The best way to curb that fear and stay on top of your nerves is to know what to expect.

 From preparation, to how to handle yourself after you’re out of surgery — it really does help to read as much as you can on the topic.